 How to get cheaper landlord insurance

-You can join the British Landlords Association, membership is Free.
-Once you are a member, you can take out insurance and get 20% discount on your insurance.
-In addition, The BLA insurance broker will beat any existing quote too.
+You can join the British Landlords Association; membership is Free.
+Once you are a member, you can take out insurance and get a 20% discount on your insurance.
+Also, The BLA insurance broker will beat any existing quote too.